-All Contracts entered into shall comply with the Procurement Standing Orders and the Authority's Financial Regulations.
+All contracts entered into shall comply with the procurement standing orders and the Authority's financial regulations.

-When letting a Contract, its monetary value and strategic importance shall determine the appropriate course of action in accordance with the Brigade's Procurement Policy (Standing Order 8/1) and related guidance.
+When letting a contract, its monetary value and strategic importance shall determine the appropriate course of action in accordance with the WMFS Procurement Policy (Standing Order 8/1) and related guidance.

-All procedural matters set out in the Procurement Standing Orders shall be subject to audit by the Authority's Internal and External auditors.
+All procedural matters set out in the procurement standing orders shall be subject to audit by the Authority's internal and external auditors.

-The Procurement Standing Orders must be complied with on all occasions.
+The procurement standing orders must be complied with on all occasions.

-3. PROCEDURES
+2. PROCEDURES